Nitro/lazyraster/README.md

 If you are a New Relic customer and wish to monitor this using New Relic's service, the service includes the [Gorelic](https://github.com/yvasiyarov/gorelic) platform agent.
-Thi is currently used in place of the New Relic go agent due to [major licensing issues](https://github.com/newrelic/go-agent/issues/45) with the current Go agent.
+This is currently used in place of the New Relic go agent due to [major licensing issues](https://github.com/newrelic/go-agent/issues/45) with the current Go agent.
 You may trigger the use of the New Relic agent by starting the service